 Pupil Premium: 2015-16 £3,855

-- To fund after school booster sessions for pupils in Mathematics to support individual learning needs.
+- To fund after school booster sessions for pupils in Mathematics and English to support individual learning needs.

-- To support access to the wider curriculum and support children’s social and emotional needs through helping fund of educational and residential trips, after school club provision, and musical instrument lessons.
+- To support access to the wider curriculum and support children’s social and emotional needs through helping fund educational and trips, after school club provision, and musical instrument lessons.